 For instance, if you have elderly folks or young kids in your home, and a good amount of stairs… You already know that you either have to have a few lights on all night, or some “night lights”.
 There are small motion lights that can be installed on your stairs (see below) that only light up when it’s dark and it senses movement.
 This could help keep someone from getting hurt, while also saving you money.
 The garage is another area that could benefit from a motion sensor.
 So is the bathroom (see below).

-If you feel you would benefit from having motion sensor lighting or a lighting timer installed, give us a call for a free consultation!
+If you feel you would benefit from having motion sensor lighting, a sprinkler/pool timer or a lighting timer installed, give us a call for a free consultation!
 Our professional office staff will be happy to talk to you about your options.

 We take great care to provide the most accurate information on this page.
 However, all content is for informational purposes ONLY and should be considered as General Knowledge or even as entertainment.
 It should not be relied on, as every case and/or reader is different.